Editor's Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

-For the past few years, Beta SAM has been integrating several government procurement-related database into one platform.
+For the past few years, SAM has been integrating several government procurement-related database into one platform.
 APP already has these databases synced into it, plus it was designed for maximum ease of use.

 Plus, with APP comes with a learning center with contracting templates to help you learn the federal sector from the ground up.

 Past performance is one of the most important factors that can make or break your endeavor in federal contracting.

 In short, your past performance rating is like your report card for how well you did on a government contract.
 Like a report card, the better grades (or rating) you get, the more opportunities will open up down the line.

 The government does this so that they can keep track of reliable vendors, but also avoid vendors who are likely to fail on a contract.

 One of the paradoxes of past performance is that in order to boost your chances of winning a contract, you need past performance; however, in order to get past performance, you need to win a contract.